 #

-Several hours later, Vivenna still sat alone at the desk, a solitary candle burning and dripping wax onto the splintered broken corner of wood.
-However, she had long since stopped reading.
+Several hours later, Vivenna still sat alone at the desk, a solitary candle burning and dripping wax onto the splintered corner its wood.
+She had long since stopped reading.
 A plate of food sat uneaten by the door, brought by Peprin some time before.
 She hadn’t the stomach to eat.

 Letters lay spread out on the desk before her.
 It had taken time to put them in order.
 Most were penned in her father’s familiar hand.